hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/2-SecurityPrinciples.md

 # Security Principles
 # CIANA
-Once again, I really like the plebe cyber version of this.Read this: https://www.usna.edu/CyberDept/sy110/lec/pillarsCybSec/lec.htmlCIANA is a very important fundamental concept, make sure that you know it,Task: For each pillar, submit the word, the definition, and a way that it applies to your email account.
+Once again, I really like the plebe cyber version of this.
+Read this: https://www.usna.edu/CyberDept/sy110/lec/pillarsCybSec/lec.html

+CIANA is a very important fundamental concept, make sure that you know it.

+Task: For each pillar, submit the word, the definition, and a way that it applies to your email account.

 ## Saltzer and Shroeder

-Read Part A of this: http://web.mit.edu/Saltzer/www/publications/protection/Basic.html (Not B, it's super boring.)
+Read Part A of this: http://web.mit.edu/Saltzer/www/publications/protection/Basic.html

+(Not B, it's super boring.)
 You're going to see these guy's names a lot, the paper where they introduced these ideas is widely regarded as the most cited paper in security.